 Who We Are

-As the pioneer settlement of the first farmers in the Oxnard Plain, the Oxnard Historic Farm Park is home to the two oldest buildings (the 1872 Farmhouse and the 1876 Winery) built by Gottfried Maulhardt , a towering 1800s Canary Island Date Palm, an 1890s Carriage House, an 1870s spring wagon that once belonged to Johannes Borchard, two vineyards of 1880s Zinfandel Blanc grapes of cuttings from Santa Cruz Island, two 1903 lima bean threshers built by the Ventura Implement Company, 8 vintage tractors, plows and other farm implements, a lemon orchard, an avocado grove, and five historically representative gardens…oh, and that doesn’t even account for our numerous exhibitions of historic photos and farm implements that show the evolution of farming in the Oxnard Plain over the past three centuries!
+The Oxnard Historic Farm Park is home to the two oldest buildings (the 1870s Farmhouse and the 1870s Winery) built by Gottfried Maulhardt , a towering 1800s Canary Island Date Palm, an 1890s Carriage House, an 1870s spring wagon that once belonged to Johannes Borchard, two vineyards of 1880s Zinfandel Blanc grapes of cuttings from Santa Cruz Island, two 1903 lima bean threshers built by the Ventura Implement Company, 8 vintage tractors, plows and other farm implements, a lemon orchard, an avocado grove, and five historically representative gardens…oh, and that doesn’t even account for our numerous exhibitions of historic photos and farm implements that show the evolution of farming in the Oxnard Plain over the past three centuries!

 The seeds for the Farm Park began back in 1997 after Jeffrey Maulhardt traveled to the Duderstatdt in the Lower Saxony area to do some research on the early German settler families who migrated to Ventura County in the later 1800s.
 The families he sought to find information on included the Borchards, Diedrichs, Friedrichs, Kohler, Maulhardt, Reimann and Wucherpfennig.
 After two weeks of gathering information about the families farming and craftsman histories dating back several centuries, he developed a deeper appreciation for preserving history.
 Many of the farmsteads and churchs were built in the 1700 and 1800s and still housed relatives and provided a place of worship.
 The villages of Desingerde, Esplingerode, Mingerode, Nesselroden and Werxhausen still included families that migrated to the Oxnard area.